 Edwin graduated from Kenyatta University in 2019 with a Bachelor’s degree in Economics and Statistics.
 As a student, Edwin was a beneficiary of the Moja Tu sponsorship program for 4 years.
 During this time, he served as a student leader and helped with writing and editing content, administrative work, and communication between Moja Tu students and program staff.
-He is now joining the team as a program manager and will act as a liaison between Moja Tu sponsors, students and partners in Kenya.
+He's the Director of Programs and Operations program and acts as a liaison between Moja Tu sponsors, students, and partners in Kenya.

 Esther holds a Bachelor’s Degree in Economics and Finance.
 She is an alumna of the Moja Tu program.
 Esther is in charge of the program’s finances.
 Growing up, Esther desired to be an accountant and she is happy to be living her dreams and what’s more, giving back to the organization that saw her through university.
 Previously, Esther worked as an accountant with Kenya’s Ministry of Lands and Physical Planning.
 She is also a certified public accountant.